-If you never wake up hungry, take a look at your eating habits—you might be eating too much at night, says Amy Shapiro, MS, RD, CDN, founder of Real Nutrition NYC.
+If you never wake up hungry, take a look at your eating habits—you might be eating too much at night, says registered dietitian nutritionist Amy Shapiro, founder of Real Nutrition NYC.
 Even if you don’t feel like eating, it’s a good idea to get something in your system (just a banana will do the trick) within an hour and a half of waking up to jump-start your metabolism and keep yourself from getting hungry later, she says.
 (Be sure to check out this healthy breakfast quesadilla recipe this dietitian loves.)

 You grab and go

-In the rush to get out the door, you might be tempted to grab a granola bar or bagel.
+If you are in a rush, you might be tempted to grab a granola bar or bagel.
 But if you don’t focus on what you’re eating, you could end up unsatisfied.
 “When we’re not paying attention to what we’re eating, we’re more likely to feel hungrier soon after,” says Andrea Moss, founder of Moss Wellness, a certified holistic nutrition coach through Columbia University’s Teachers College, in partnership with the Institute for Integrative Nutrition.
 “Eating on the go can lead to impaired digestion from quick chewing.”
-If you do have to take your breakfast with you, plan a nutritious meal ahead of time, she says.
+Plan a nutritious meal ahead of time, she says.

 You eat instant oatmeal